• Skip to primary navigation

 Not much was written after the session about Mrs. Hurst until the Special Session which was called in February of 1920 to ratify the Federal Suffrage Amendment.

 The women’s clubs wanted to be assured a quorum so this important issue could be ratified by Nevada.
 The groups got busy and sent letters to all the legislators requesting their attendance at a special session, which would be called by Governor Boyle.
 The Washoe delegation was even invited to ride a special train due to the poor condition of the road to Carson City.
 This train car was added to the regular Virginia & Truckee train.
-Approximately fifty men and women rode this train to Carson City.
+Approximately 50 men and women rode this train to Carson City.
 The women were extremely excited and put a banner on the side of the train calling it the “Suffrage Special”.
-They attached the banner to the train with seventy-one tacks nailed into the side of the car.
+They attached the banner to the train with 71 tacks nailed into the side of the car.
 The banner made it to Carson City and was then removed by the conductor.
 He was upset that the women had defaced railroad property.

-After the voting had passed the house, Mrs. Hurst resumed her place on the floor and addressed the speaker, stating that a number of suffrage leaders were present and asked that they be permitted to speak on the subject just passed.
+After the voting had passed the house, Mrs. Hurst resumed her place on the floor and addressed the speaker, stating that a number of suffrage leaders were present and asked that they be permitted to speak on the subject.
 Brief remarks were made by Mrs. F.G.
 Patrick, Mrs. J.E.
 Church, Mrs. R.D.
 Eichelberger, Mrs. Sam Belford, Mrs. W.H.
 Hood and Mrs. D.L.
 Gassoway, all of Reno.
 Sadie was front and center at the time Governor Boyle signed the resolution.
 What a joyous day that must have been.

-It was noted in the Reno Evening Gazette on February 9, 1920 that the two gold pens which had been given to Governor Boyle to use in signing the resolution had been donated by the Nevada Federation of Women’s Clubs.
+It was noted in the Reno Evening Gazette on February 9, 1920 that the two gold pens given to Governor Boyle to use in signing the resolution had been donated by the Nevada Federation of Women’s Clubs.
 One pen was then donated to Mrs. Carrie Chapman Catt and the other went to the Nevada Historical Society for preservation in the archives.

 Sadie’s bid for reelection was not successful.
-She lost to Mr. Addenbrooke in September of 1920.
-The 1920 Census showed that Mrs. Sadie Hurst lived at 135 Mill St. in Reno.
-She lived with her son Dale.
-It also showed that Mr. Glenn Hurst and wife, Helen, had two children and that they lived at 238 Belmont Rd. in Reno.
-Mrs. Hurst’s granddaughter’s name was Harriett and her grandson’s name was Robert.
+The 1920 Census showed that Sadie Hurst was living with her son Dale at 135 Mill St. in Reno.
+It also showed that Glenn Hurst and wife, Helen, had two children and that they lived at 238 Belmont Rd. in Reno.
+Glenn Hurst was an unsuccessful candidate for mayor of Reno in 1919.
+In the same year, he was made managing director of the Reno Rodeo.

 Sadie remained active in club work and it was noted that she was in charge of the Information and Reciprocity Bureau of the State Federation of Women’s Clubs in October of 1921.
 She also gave an able address which showed intimate knowledge of the Nevada laws concerning women and children.